 5. OUCC's Direct Evidence.

-Dr. Shull testified it is impossible to verify whether B&V's Copperleaf modeling logic is reasonable or accurate because it is proprietary.
+A. Dr. Shull.
+Dr. Shull testified it is impossible to verify whether B&V's Copperleaf modeling logic is reasonable or accurate because of it is proprietary status.
 B&V relied upon spreadsheet values from Petitioner as inputs into its proprietary modeling algorithms to produce outputs to categorize projects into value measures used to optimize and select projects for inclusion in TDSIC 2.0.
 Dr. Shull testified that he identified a miscalculation in the average number of outages used as an input for Value of Lost Load ("VOLL") provided by Duke Energy Indiana to B&V, and that Petitioner was unable to explain the miscalculation.
-He testified that this calls into question the validity of the VOLL values used to produce TDSIC 2.0.
+He testified that this fact calls into question the validity of the VOLL values used to produce TDSIC 2.0.

 Dr. Shull testified the proposed TDSIC 2.0 Plan includes increasing redundancy through rehabilitation of electrical transmission, substations, and distribution facilities.
 He defined redundancy as the ability for a system to have alternate methods of delivering a specific service to its customers during adverse conditions.
 He testified Petitioner failed to provide empirical evidence or support explaining why the public convenience and necessity require the replacement or rehabilitation of these proposed redundancy projects.
-He testified Petitioner claims its system is already highly redundant and reliable, and has provided no support for an added layer of redundancy.
+He testified Petitioner claims its system is already highly redundant and reliable, andreliable and has provided no support for an added layer of redundancy.
 Dr. Shull identified nineteen transmission line projects he recommended be removed from TDSIC 2.0, stating that the projects do not qualify as system modernization, have not been shown to require replacement due to deterioration, and do not result in a reduction of CI or CMI or improved reliability.
-Dr. Shull testified the proposed TDSIC 2.0 Plan anticipates a 0.21 decrease in SAIFI.
-The incremental benefit these projects may provide does not justify the \$800 million cost and is not for purposes of safety, reliability or modernization.
+Dr. Shull testified the proposed TDSIC 2.0 Plan anticipates a 0.21% decrease in SAIFI.
+Therefore, Tthe incremental benefit these projects may provide does not justify the \$800 million cost and is not for purposes of safety, reliability or modernization.

 Dr. Shull testified that adding electrical system devices in TDSIC 2.0 will not necessarily provide the capability and/or market for future Distributed Energy Resources ("DER") installations.
 He testified Petitioner has not demonstrated a customer demand for DER, and it would be prudent for Duke Energy Indiana to wait and build its system specific to meet its customers' DER needs.
-Given these projects are unnecessary and outside the scope of the TDSIC statute, they would not meet the obligation of "affordability."
+Given these projects are unnecessary and outside the scope of the TDSIC statute, they would not meet the obligation of "protecting affordability-" as stated in Ind.
+Code § 8-1-2-0.5.